 Please read the License before using the software.
 If you use the software it will be assumed that you have read the License.

 If you want to get in touch click on the deltarho icon at the top left of the web page.
 Needless to say if you spot any bugs then please let me know.

 About me: I am retired and a hobbyist programmer.
 You may be getting a little worried now.
 Don't be.
 I have been programming 'home computers' for nearly forty years and have an honours degree in Mathematics and a MSc degree in Numerical Analysis.
 Cryptography has been a hobby for over fifteen years.

 Encrypternet is freeware but you may make a donation by clicking on the button below.
-If you do donate then I will thank you now because I have opted not to receive any details from PayPal.
-Thanks.

 Copyright © 2018-2019 David Roberts.
 All Rights Reserved.